-• The SCSI Bus Initiator_IDs for a non-shared SCSI channel are set to 7 by default.
-For shared SCSI channels, the IDs will usually be 7 or 6 and must be different than the SCSI Bus Initiator_IDs for the corresponding SCSI channels of the cluster partner adapter.
-Therefore, if you can obtain the SCSI Bus Initiator_IDs for the corresponding cluster partner system, you can infer the correct SCSI Bus Initiator_IDs for this system.
-For example, if the cluster partner system's shared SCSI Bus Initiator_IDs were set to 7, then usually the adapter you are replacing would need to have its IDs set to 6.
+The SCSI Bus Initiator\IDs for a nonshared SCSI channel are set to 7 by default.
+For shared SCSI channels, the IDs will usually be 7 or 6 and must be different from the SCSI Bus Initiator\IDs for the corresponding SCSI channels of the cluster partner adapter.
+Therefore, if you can obtain the SCSI Bus Initiator IDs for the corresponding cluster partner system, you can infer the correct SCSI Bus Initiator IDs for this system.
+For example, if the cluster partner system's shared SCSI Bus Initiator\IDs were set to 7, usually the adapter you are replacing would need to have its IDs set to 6.

-To obtain the SCSI Bus Initiator_IDs from the corresponding cluster partner adapter, start the cluster partner system with the ServeRAID Configuration Diskette and select the Display/Change Adapter Parameters option from the Advanced Functions menu.
+To obtain the SCSI Bus Initiator\IDs from the corresponding cluster partner adapter, start the cluster partner system with the ServeRAID Configuration Diskette and select the Display/Change Adapter Parameters option from the Advanced Functions menu.

-• The proper settings for the Host_ID and Cluster Partner's Host_ID of the adapter being replaced can also be determined by reading the settings from the cluster partner system by using the Display/Change Adapter Params option.
-Ensure that the Host_ID for the new adapter is identical to the Cluster Partner's Host_ID value defined on the corresponding adapter in the cluster partner system, and that the Cluster Partner's Host_ID value for the new adapter is identical to the Host_ID value defined on the corresponding adapter in the cluster partner system.

-- 7. Start the system from the IBM ServeRAID Configuration Diskette Version 2.40 or later. - 8.
+- The proper settings for the Host\ID and Cluster Partner Host\ID of the adapter being replaced can also be determined by reading the settings from the cluster partner system by using the Display/Change Adapter Params option.
+Ensure that the Host\ID for the new adapter is identical to the Cluster Partner Host\ID value defined on the corresponding adapter in the cluster partner system, and that the Cluster Partner Host\ID value for the new adapter is identical to the Host\ID value defined on the corresponding adapter in the cluster partner system. - 7.
+Start the system from the IBM ServeRAID Configuration Diskette Version 2.40, or higher. - 8.
 Initialize the adapter configuration.